 How do I make tables accessible in Microsoft Word?

 It’s easy to make tables accessible in Microsoft Word!
-This means that every table should have a table header set, a style applied, and appropriate settings set.
+Simply ensure that every table has a table header set, a style applied, and an appropriate settings set.

 Tips on working with Tables